msveshnikov/holiday-card/README.md

 # TODO

--   localize holidays and relationships - use t()
+-   localize holidays and relationships